ShiMengjie/Machine-Learning-Andrew-Ng/README.md

 * "A computer program is said to learn from experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E."
---------------Definition of Machine Learning by Tom Mitchell
+-------------- Definition of Machine Learning by Tom Mitchell
 ### Attention：
 You can get the videos form [here](http://open.163.com/special/opencourse/machinelearning.html).